Why School Leaders

-WHO WILL WE TARGET?
+WHO DO WE TARGET?

-The School Leadership Initiative will serve Title I Elementary School Principals of both traditional and charter schools in Duval County.
+The School Leadership Initiative serves Title I Elementary School Principals of both traditional and charter schools in Duval County.
 Elementary schools make up 52% of schools in Duval County and serve 43% of students.
 Elementary schools also provide foundational knowledge, ensuring students are prepared to succeed in middle and high schools.

 The socioeconomic status of a school is the greatest predictor of student achievement.
 Schools with a Title I designation, indicating they have a higher concentration of low-income students, are not consistently performing at the level of their non-Title I peers.
 Since 2014, the number of low-income Duval County Public Schools (DCPS) students has increased by 12%.

 More than half of DCPS students are considered low-income.
 As you can see below, school grades show the disparity in performance between Title I elementary schools and non-Title I elementary schools in Duval County.

 What are the goals of the School Leadership Initiative?

 - Increase student learning gains by strengthening the quality of school leadership in economically challenged schools.

 - Provide research on national best practices regarding principal effectiveness to develop strategic approaches with district leadership.

 - Engage business and community leaders to provide broad support to School Leaders for leadership challenges.